green-code-initiative/ecoCode-common/doc/HOWTO.md

 - go to "Adminitration" tab
 - go to "Marketplace" sub-tab
 - go bottom, and clic on "Installed" sub-tab
-- check here, if you have ecoCode plugins displayed with a SNAPSHOT version
+- check here, if you have creedengo plugins displayed with a SNAPSHOT version

 ##### Generate access token